Skip to main content

 An excess of growth hormone signaling, whether from a medical condition like acromegaly or from supraphysiological levels of therapeutic use, can place unique demands on the cardiovascular system.
 One of the most immediate effects is fluid retention.
 GH and IGF-1 can influence how the kidneys handle sodium and water, leading to an increase in blood volume.

 This expansion of fluid directly increases the workload on the heart; it must pump a greater volume of blood with every beat.
-This sustained increase in pressure can act as a signal for the heart muscle to thicken, a condition called (LVH).
+This sustained increase in pressure can act as a signal for the heart muscle to thicken, a condition called left ventricular hypertrophy (LVH).
 While some hypertrophy is a normal response to exercise, the type induced by pressure and volume overload without the corresponding functional demand of exercise can be structurally different and potentially detrimental over time.

 The Role of Lifestyle as a Counter-Signaling System

-Here is where the profound influence of becomes apparent.
+Here is where the profound influence of diet and exercise becomes apparent.
 They are not merely “healthy habits” in this context; they are powerful biological inputs that can directly modulate the signals sent to your heart and circulatory system.
 They form a comprehensive strategy to maintain cardiovascular equilibrium in a system where growth signals have been amplified.

 A well-structured diet can manage several key variables influenced by GH peptides.
 For instance, by carefully managing carbohydrate intake, you can help maintain insulin sensitivity, a critical factor since high levels of GH can sometimes promote insulin resistance.